goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon says Gilgamesh from Virgil's The Odyssey is the most Kafkaesque Shakesperean character.", "Brandon wants bird watching to require a commericial license.", "Brandon refers to his coworkers as \"chat\" during online meetings.", "Brandon puts cream cheese on the top of his bagels.", "Brandon watches Attack of the Clones for the \"heart-wrenching romantic dialogue\".", "Brandon has never found Waldo and no longer believes in his existence.", "Brandon wrote a sing-along musical sequel to Bambi where Thumper dies in a bear trap.",
+        "Brandon says Gilgamesh from Virgil's The Odyssey is the most Kafkaesque Shakesperean character.", "Brandon wants bird watching to require a commericial license.", "Brandon refers to his coworkers as \"chat\" during online meetings.", "Brandon puts cream cheese in the hole of his bagels.", "Brandon watches Attack of the Clones for the \"heart-wrenching romantic dialogue\".", "Brandon has never found Waldo and no longer believes in his existence.", "Brandon wrote a sing-along musical sequel to Bambi where Thumper dies in a bear trap.",